Document scanners allow you to create a digital archive and ditch the filing cabinet.

 - Speed: Consider the number of pages the scanner can process per minute.
 Approximately 60 or more pages per minute is considered fast.

-- Maximum paper size: Not all flatbed scanners can accommodate documents that are bigger than the standard paper size of 8.5 x 11 inches.
+- Maximum paper size: Do you think you will need occasionally scan larger documents?
+Not all flatbed scanners can accommodate documents that are bigger than the standard paper size of 8.5 x 11 inches.

-- Resolution: Flatbed scanners are known for exporting high-quality scans, but that is not universally the case.
-Check the scanners specs.
-A dpi of 600 is standard, but if you'll be scanning photos, you'll want a higher dpi.
+- Resolution: Check the scanner's specs.
+A dpi of 600 is standard, but if you'll scan photos, you'll want a higher dpi.

 Sheetfed scanners pull documents in from a feeder tray and push them across an imaging sensor before exporting them to an output tray.
 If you have a lot of single-page documents to scan, some sheetfed scanners can hold a stack of documents and quickly scan them without user assistance.

 You can typically purchase a good sheetfed scanner for as little as $50.
-Some cost thousands of dollars, but unless you have a big business that will be scanning thousands of documents, a sheetfed scanner in the $100 to $200 range should work well and last a while.
+Some cost thousands of dollars, but unless you will be scanning thousands of documents, a sheetfed scanner in the $100 to $200 range should work well and last a while.

 Key features to look for:

-- Connectivity: Wi-Fi direct functionality is ideal for larger offices where several people will share the scanner.
+- Connectivity: Wi-Fi functionality is ideal, especially for larger offices where several people will share the scanner.

-- Speed: Like flatbed scanners, you need something that's fast, especially if you will be scanning a lot.
+- Speed: Like flatbed scanners, you need something that's fast, especially if you plan to scan a lot of items.

 Portable scanners offer a compact option for digitizing documents.
-They are ideal for people who are on the go, be it traveling for business or working from co-working spaces.
+They are ideal for professionals who are on the go, be it traveling for business or working from coworking spaces.
 While portable scanners typically have a lower resolution than flatbed and sheetfed models, they are suitable for a range of intended uses, such as scanning receipts, invoices, drawings, etc.

 Key features to look for:

-- Size: Unless the scanner easily fits into a backpack, don't waste your money on large, bulky units.
+- Size: Don't waste your money on large, bulky units.
 With portable scanners, you want compact and light.

 - Scanning area size: Consider your scanning needs.
-A lot of portable scanners can accommodate standard paper sizes, which is a wonderful feature considering their compact size.
+Many portable scanners can accommodate standard paper sizes, which is a wonderful feature considering their compact size.

 - Cloud connectivity: Look for a portable scanner that connects to the cloud, as it will make your life a lot easier.

-Additional scanners include drum scanners and photo scanners, which are ideal for photographers and graphic designers but not for the average office that has standard documents to scan.
-Quality drum scanners are very expensive.
-On the low end of the price scale, a good drum scanner typically costs $15,000.
-Low-end photo scanners can cost as little as $100, but if it has a built-in printer, the ink can get pricey.
+Additional scanners include drum scanners and photo scanners, which are ideal for photographers and graphic designers, but not for the average office that has standard documents it wants to scan.

-Another type of scanner you may have heard of is a handheld scanner.
+Another type of scanner is a handheld scanner.
 Handheld scanners aren't ideal for the typical office.
 They require the user to manually scan documents by dragging the scanner over a document.
-With handheld scanners, one little twitch of your hand can ruin your scan.
+With handheld scanners, one little twitch of your hand can ruin the legibility of your scan.